Akmolinka | Poulard wheat

-This is my favorite wheat.
-It’s a versatile grain can be used for breads, cakes, and salads.
+This versatile grain can be used for breads, cakes, and salads.
 So soft, sweet and plump, it can be cooked up like rice or barley as a dinner grain!

-Back in Mexico tortillas are almost always made of corn, native to southern Mexico.
 Sonora was the first wheat variety successfully cultivated in the new world, and was used in the northern Mexican state of Sonora to create the very first wheat tortillas.
-Naturalized in the dry regions of Mexico’s north makes it well adapted to the hot dry summers of the Ukiah valley.
+Naturalized in the dry regions of Mexico’s north makes it well adapted to California’s hot, dry summers.

 When I lived in Toronto, I noticed sacks of red fife flour in each of my friends’ houses.
 I had never seen grain varieties specified on flour bags before.
 This piqued my curiosity, wondering if my friends were flour children of a cult.
 Indeed, they were in a 35 million person cult: being Canadian.
 The official national grain of Canada red fife is famous as a bread wheat.
 It crossed several continents and across the Giant Pond before getting to Canada.
 It’s experiencing a revival as home-baking and whole grains becomes increasingly popular.
 Just like Canadian football with its hundred meter fields and Canadian bacon which for some reason goes on pizza, red fife is much like the varieties of wheat you’re accustomed to, but a bit different.
 Nutty, bold, yet familiar.

 In the fall of 2013 I found myself in a lovely California-style home in Los Feliz, California learning how to bake bread.
 Between dough risings and loading up the wood-fire brick oven, I got to know Mark Stambler.
 It turns out that he was a key actor in changing the state’s cottage food law to enable more people to sell homemade foods, including his own.
 Thank goodness because his L.A.
 Miche is so good!
-Triple IV is Mark’s favorite grain to bake with, so this crop is dedicated to him.
-Mark said that the 2015 Harvest California Red is noticeably sweet and smooth.
+This is Mark’s favorite grain to bake with, so this crop is dedicated to him.

 This one’s for all my eastern European friends who fed me rye bread and crackers on nearly every occasion there was to eat.
 This grain is used for crackers, bread, and beverages.
 Spicy, nutty, and a staple.
 Just like my friends.